anvaka/ngraph.pixel/README.md

 # Feedback?
 This is very early version of the library and your feedback is very much appreciated.
 Feel free to ping me over [email](https://github.com/anvaka), [twitter](https://twitter.com/anvaka), or open [issue here](https://github.com/anvaka/ngraph.pixel/issues/new)
+You can also join library discussion on [gitter](https://gitter.im/anvaka/VivaGraphJS)

 # install